ALSETLab/2019_Clayton_Griffin_OverCurrentRelay/README.md

 ### Cross Verification
-Open the model This consists of 3 simulations:
+Open the model This consists of 3 simulations, for each of the different relay types the 3 parameters must be set:
-  - Standard Inverse Relay
+  - For Standard Inverse Relay, set the following parameters:
+  --
-  - Very Inverse Relay
+  - For Very Inverse Relay
+  ---
-  - Extremely Inverse Relay
+  - For Extremely Inverse Relay
+  --

 ### Application Example
-Open the model This consists of 3 simulations:
+Open the model This consists of 3 simulations, for each of the different relay types the 3 parameters must be set:
-  - Standard Inverse Relay
+  - For Standard Inverse Relay, set the following parameters:
+  --
-  - Very Inverse Relay
+  - For Very Inverse Relay
+  ---
-  - Extremely Inverse Relay
+  - For Extremely Inverse Relay
+  --

 ## Additional Information

 The following information may be also be useful:
-- The original final version for the paper is available in `./Paper/` in the portable document format (.pdf).
+- The original final version for the paper is available [here]().
+- For cross verification purposes, the model for which this model was cross verified, can be found [here](https://ieeexplore.ieee.org/abstract/document/6389585).